 Wrote this essay for an Indian tech blog nearly 10 years ago.
-While parts of it have faded into our existing technology, awareness of machines—or as some would call it the robotic moment or singularity—appears to be far away.
-Or let’s just say the event is spread far into our future as the machines grow into us and the we grow into machines.
-I suspect that this may have already happened (2017-18-19) but we wouldn’t know because it was terribly uneventful.
+While parts of it have faded into our existing tech, awareness of the machines—or as some would call it the robotic moment or singularity—appears to be far away.

 Anyway, here’s the write-up:

 Continue reading “Technology is Aware, or will be?”

 Sonica & I watched and enjoyed what would probably go down as one of the best rock concerts of 2017.
 At least for what’s left of this year on our itinerary.

 Continue reading “Us and Them”

 If you don’t wanna clutter your desktop (mac only) with random screenshots here’s what you gotta do:

 3 your mac will save the screenshot inside